 How It's Made

 There are several different methods of manufacturing aspheres.
-Each method has strengths and weaknesses, which depends on material, specifications, size, and quantity just to name a few.
-Below is a table highlighting each method.
+Each method has strengths and weaknesses, which depends on material, specifications, size, and quantity to name a few.
+Below is a table highlighting each technique.

 Types of Geometries

 Aspheres geometry can come in several different flavors.
 Each class presents specific challenges and considerations for manufacturers.
 These challenges will also be different for each type of manufacturing process.
 For example, a gull-wing asphere with mounting flanges may not be very difficult for precision molding, but the same lens would be impossible to manufacture using a grinding/polishing method.
 Below is a table that highlights different potential geometries along with benefits and considerations for each.

 Materials are typically chosen based on the end user application.
-There are several considerations that need to be accounted for such as the wavelength of the application, thermal and mechanical stability, cost, manufacturing method, and any other possible considerations.
+Several considerations need to be accounted for such as the wavelength of the application, thermal and mechanical stability, cost, manufacturing method, and any other possible concerns.
 Each material presents manufacturing challenges that need to be in consideration.
 Below is a chart that provides which materials can be made with each process.